ArduPilot/MethodicConfigurator/BLOG.md

 ## Roll rate mathematical model

-Download the [40_system_id_roll.param parameter file](diatone_taycan_mxc/params/40_system_id_roll.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Write Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
+Download the [40_system_id_roll.param parameter file](diatone_taycan_mxc/params/40_system_id_roll.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Upload Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).

 Now do the flight to collect the data for the roll rate system identification.

 ## Pitch rate mathematical model

-Download the [41_system_id_pitch.param parameter file](diatone_taycan_mxc/params/41_system_id_pitch.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Write Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
+Download the [41_system_id_pitch.param parameter file](diatone_taycan_mxc/params/41_system_id_pitch.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Upload Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).

 Now do the flight to collect the data for the pitch rate system identification.

 ## Yaw rate mathematical model

-Download the [42_system_id_yaw.param parameter file](diatone_taycan_mxc/params/42_system_id_yaw.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Write Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
+Download the [42_system_id_yaw.param parameter file](diatone_taycan_mxc/params/42_system_id_yaw.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Upload Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).

 Now do the flight to collect the data for the yaw rate system identification.

 ## Thrust mathematical model

-Download the [43_system_id_thrust.param parameter file](diatone_taycan_mxc/params/43_system_id_thrust.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Write Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
+Download the [43_system_id_thrust.param parameter file](diatone_taycan_mxc/params/43_system_id_thrust.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Upload Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).

 Now do the flight to collect the data for the thrust system identification.